 - While the apples are cooking, preheat the oven to 170 Fan / 190 C / 375 / Gas 5 and line a 9 x 9 inch baking tin or dish with parchment

-- In a small dish mix the ground flax seeds with 3 tblps water to make a flax 'egg' and set aside while you prepare everything else
+- In a mug mix the ground flax seeds with 3 tblps water to make a flax 'egg' and set aside while you prepare everything else

 - Break the bananas into chunks and put into a large bowl.
 Mash with a fork or potato masher

-- Add the remaining ingredients - almond milk, maple syrup, vanilla, baking powder and rolled oats along with the flax 'egg' and stir until well combined
+- Add the remaining ingredients - milk, syrup, vanilla, baking powder and rolled oats along with the flax 'egg' and stir until well combined

 - Tip this into your prepared baking tin, pushing out to the edges and flattening as you go.
 It's quite a liquid mixture so should spread easily